Sexual assault: Child sexual abuse

 In addition, many states have criminalized sexual contact between teachers or school administrators and students, even if the student is over the age of consent.

 Domestic violence

 Domestic violence is violence or other abuse by one person against another in a domestic setting, such as in marriage or cohabitation.
 It is strongly correlated with sexual assault.
 Not only can domestic abuse be emotional, physical, psychological and financial, but it can be sexual.
 Some of the signs of sexual abuse are similar to those of domestic violence.

 Elderly sexual assault

 About 30 percent of people age 65 or older who are sexually assaulted in the U.S. report it to the police.
-Assailants may include strangers, caretakers, adult children, spouses and fellow facility residents, although perpetrators of elder sexual assault are less likely to be related to the victim than perpatrators of other types of elder abuse.
+Assailants may include strangers, caretakers, adult children, spouses and fellow facility residents, although perpetrators of elder sexual assault are less likely to be related to the victim than perpetrators of other types of elder abuse.

 Groping

 The term groping is used to define the touching or fondling of another person in a sexual way without the person's consent.
 Groping may occur under or over clothing.